Home Compare CG vs DSFIR.AS

 Valuation

-On profitability, The Carlyle Group Inc. is positioned higher in the group, while DSM-Firmenich AG is closer to the middle.
+The Carlyle Group Inc. sits in the stronger part of the group on valuation, while DSM-Firmenich AG is closer to mid-pack.

 CG